-Phyllodes tumors that are cancer are treated by removing them along with a wider area of normal tissue, or by removing the entire breast (mastectomy).
 Malignant phyllodes tumors are different from the more common types of breast cancer.
-They don’t respond to hormone therapy and are less likely than most breast cancers to respond to radiation therapy or the chemotherapy drugs normally used for breast cancer.
+They are less likely to respond to some of the treatments commonly used for breast cancer, such as the hormone therapy or chemotherapy drugs normally used for breast cancer.
 Phyllodes tumors that have spread to other parts of the body are often treated more like sarcomas (soft-tissue cancers) than breast cancers.

-Calhoun KE, Lawton TJ, Kim JN, Lehman CD, Anderson BO.
-Phyllodes tumors.
+Calhoun KE, Allison KH, Kim JN, Rahbar H, Anderson BO.
+Chapter 62: Phyllodes tumors.
 In: Harris JR, Lippman ME, Morrow M, Osborne CK, eds.
 Diseases of the Breast.
-4th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2010:781-792.
+5th ed.
+Philadelphia, Pa: Lippincott Williams & Wilkins; 2014.

 Guray M, Sahin AA.
 Benign breast diseases: Classification, diagnosis, and management.
 Oncologist.
 2006;11;435-449.